luisibanez/open-source-databases-tutorial/source/FileMan/Enter.rst

 We have enough here to keep up busy for several weeks.

-One last point we have to attend to before creating the files is deciding their number among all Fileman files and storage location in the Mumps database.
-In VISTA, you have to apply for a number and namespace from the database adminstrator, so your files won't collide with somebody else's files in the database.
+One last point we have to attend to before creating the files is deciding their number among all Fileman files and storage location in the MUMPS database.
+In VISTA, you have to apply for a number and namespace from the database administrator, so your files won't collide with somebody else's files in the database.
 In our case, since this is a standalone system, we can pick anything.
-So we will number our file as 1001, and our storage location on the Mumps database will be ^BWV.
+So we will number our file as 1001, and our storage location on the MUMPS database will be ^BWV.
 For our Musical key, let's put it in 1002 and in the global ^MusicKey

 I will show a couple of screenshots.
 After that, you will need to learn how to